-If you need more than the allotted time to complete your online or distance study course, you must purchase a course extension or reinstatement.
+If you need more than the allotted time to complete your online course, you must purchase a course extension or reinstatement.

 You can video yourself ‘practice teaching’ to the camera.
-It doesn’t have to be a live class of students.
+It doesn’t have to be a live class of students (for aqua yoga, it does not have to be in front of a pool; teach in your living room if you’d like!).
 A typical class is an hour, but anywhere from 45-75 minutes is fine for your teaching video.

 It is better to create 4 (four) short 15 minute video segments than one long one (easier for you to upload).
 After you create your videos, put them on Google Drive, Drop Box or Vimeo, grant us permission to view them and send us the link.

 There are several really cheap RYT’s online right now.
 Please remember that most of the time, you get what you pay for.
 We offer a lot of hours of Zoom content (which you may watch after the calls or during the calls, depending on the schedule).
 We are also available to jump on a Zoom call for clarity or demo if needed (outside of the regularly scheduled calls).
 We offer a lot of individual coaching and feedback.
 We treat you as if you are in our live RYT class and you get the same level of service.